AhnafArib/dhaka-orchid-phenology/README.md

 # dhaka-orchid-phenology
-A weekly photographic log tracking seasonal change in home garden plants in Dhaka, Bangladesh.
+A weekly photographic record of ten cultivated orchids and epiphytes in Dhaka, Bangladesh.